Yamaha AN1x: Development

 Whilst the AN1x has a similar chassis to other Yamaha synthesizers, such as the CS1x and particularly the CS2x, this is where the similarity ends.
 The latter use pre-loaded sample-based synthesis to generate sound, thus categorising them as romplers.
 The AN1x on the other hand is a fully fledged synthesizer.
 Yamaha's proprietary 'virtual analog' technology, models the components that traditionally occupy the signal path of an analog subtractive synthesizer.
 The VCOs, VCAs, VCFs, and LFOs etc., are all digitally modelled and rendered using DSP VLSI processor(s).

 It has been noted that the firmware of the AN1x contains simulated characteristics of Sequential Circuits' Prophet 5 and particularly the Prophet 10 synthesizers, as well as Yamaha's own CS range of polyphonic analog synthesisers.
 Yamaha purchased the rights to Sequential Circuits in 1987, following the dissolution of the company.
 Sequential's founder, Dave Smith subsequently became President of DSD Inc., a research and development division of Yamaha.
 During his time at Yamaha, in addition to his work on vector and wavetable synthesis, which culminated in the SY22 and TG33, Smith also worked on physical modelling synthesis and software synthesizer concepts.
-Research that laid the foundations for the development of the AN1x.